launchdarkly/js-client-sdk/README.md

 For an additional overview with code samples, see the online [JavaScript SDK Reference](https://docs.launchdarkly.com/docs/js-sdk-reference).

-The authoritative full description of all properties and methods is in the TypeScript declaration files [here](typings.d.ts) and [here](../ldclient-js-common/typings.d.ts).
+The authoritative full description of all properties and methods is in the TypeScript declaration files for [ldclient-js](blob/master/packages/ldclient-js/typings.d.ts) and [ldclient-js-common](blob/master/packages/ldclient-js-common/typings.d.ts).

 For examples of using the SDK in a simple JavaScript application, see [`hello-js`](https://github.com/launchdarkly/hello-js) and [`hello-bootstrap`](https://github.com/launchdarkly/hello-bootstrap).